3Then the chief priests and the elders of the Peoplea were gathered together in the courtyard of the high priest, the one called Caiaphas,

 72And again he denied it with an oath, saying, “I do not know the man.”

-73And after a little while those who stood by came and said to Peter, “Of a truth you also are one of them, for your accent makes you known.”
+73And after a little while those who stood by came and said to Peter, “Truly, you also are one of them because your accent makes you known.”

 74Then he began to curse and to swear, saying, “I do not know the man.”
 And immediately a rooster crowed.